 The organizations listed below in alphabetical order offer free, searchable listings of cancer clinical trials.
-(Please note that if you select one of these websites, you will leave Cancer.Net.)
+Please note that if you select one of these websites, you will leave Cancer.Net.
 Other organizations that offer such search engines include individual medical/cancer centers, pharmaceutical companies, and patient advocacy organizations.

 ClinicalTrials.gov.
-This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the NIH.
-It provides information about more than 100,000 studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and more than 150 countries.
+This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the National Institutes of Health (NIH).
+It provides information on thousands of studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and multiple countries.

 Coalition of Cancer Cooperative Groups.
 This organization provides resources and information about clinical trials, including the ability to search for clinical trials.
-Patients can also talk with a specialist to help find a clinical trial.
+Patients can also talk with a specialist to help them find a clinical trial.

 EmergingMed Navigator.
-EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage and treatment history.
+EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage, and treatment history.
 Clinical trial specialists provide telephone support upon request to help connect eligible patients with IRB-approved study sites that are enrolling new participants.